Active in New York, N.Y.; Union City, N.J.

 - Luigi Lucioni papers, circa 1910-2000

-- Image Gallery items from other collections related to Lucioni, Luigi
+- Image and Media Gallery items from other collections related to Lucioni, Luigi

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Luigi Lucioni, 1971 July 6, Archives of American Art, Smithsonian Institution.